 Therefore such hackneyed exercise is always more political than scholarly.

 4. An Ethnic Group or a Social-class

-However, on the other hand, despite centuries of plebianisation due to repeated loss of lands to different Colonialists, Chauhans of Karnal (in Haryana), Madhadh Pratihars of Kaithal (Haryana), Gehlots of Gautam-Buddhnagar, Bhatti rajputs of Bulandshahr just never lost their ethnic identity.
-Similarly, the Tomars of Hapur and Pratihars of Chambal remain Rajputs, despite their socio-economic and political decline by 16th century.
-Indeed, Peter Mundy describes the 16th century Bhadauriya clansmen (a branch of Chauhan rajputs) like “ They are a numerous industrious and brave race.
+However, on the other hand, despite centuries of plebianisation due to repeated loss of lands to different Colonialists, Chauhans of Karnal (in Haryana), Madhadh Pratihars of Kaithal (Haryana), Gehlots of Gautam-Buddhnagar, Bhatti Rajputs of Bulandshahr just never lost their ethnic identity.
+Similarly, the Tomars of Hapur and Pratihars of Chambal remain Rajputs, despite their socio-economic and political decline by the 16th century.
+Indeed, Peter Mundy describes the 16th-century Bhadauriya clansmen (a branch of Chauhan Rajputs) like “ They are a numerous industrious and brave race.
 Every village has a small fort.
-They never pay revenue to the hakeem without a fight.
+They never pay revenue to the Hakeem without a fight.
 The ones who drive the plough keep a musket slung over the neck and a powder-pouch at the waist ” .

 Neemuchana Peasant uprising (1925) which was entirely a rebellion by Rajput peasants against the monarch of Alwar is another instance pointing towards what is often obfuscated in academic circles – plebianization of majority of Rajput kins over centuries .